Accountability, transparency, and results drive the Georgia Opioid Crisis Abatement Trust.

 If the State suspects a Participating Local Government used funds for a non-approved purpose, it may request supporting documentation in writing.

-Expenditures: The Trust’s Programmatic Officers safeguards proper use of funds—verifying allocations and expenditures, monitoring project progress, investigating concerns, and escalating to the Trustee whenever a request falls outside settlement guidelines.
-Full process details may be found in the Opioid Settlement Program Charter and Georgia MOU.
+The Trust’s Programmatic Officers safeguard proper use of funds: verifying expenditures, monitoring project progress, investigating concerns, and escalating to the Trustee whenever a request falls outside settlement guidelines.
+Full process details may be found in the Georgia Opioid Crisis Abatement Trust Resource Toolkit.

-This page provides a transparent accounting of non-grant expenditures – including legal settlement fees, operations, administration, compliance/audit, technology/portal support, communications, and other central costs that enable statewide grant making and oversight.
+This page provides a transparent accounting of non-grant expenditures, including settlement legal fees, and costs for operations, administration, compliance/audit, technology/portal support, communications, and other central costs that enable statewide grant making and oversight.

-Georgia Fund 1 (GF1) is the State of Georgia’s primary investment pool—managed by the Office of the State Treasurer—for local government and state agency funds, providing a conservative, liquid, and diversified vehicle for operating cash.
-The Trust uses GF1 to hold operating cash and pay approved attorneys’ fees and expenses, and the Trustee has authorized OPB to access the account to process those payments.
+Georgia Fund 1 (GF1) is the State of Georgia’s primary investment pool, managed by the Office of the State Treasurer, for local government and state agency funds, providing a conservative, liquid and diversified vehicle for operating cash.
+The Trust uses GF1 to hold operating cash and pay approved attorneys’ fees and expenses, and the Trustee has authorized the Governor’s Office of Planning and Budget (OPB) to access the account to process those payments.

-A more detailed accounting of the Trust’s expenditures can be found in the Resources section below.
+More information on the Trust’s expenditures can be found below.